EDRM – Electronic Discovery Reference Model

 What is EDRM?

-EDRM is a framework that outlines the standards for recovery and discovery of any digital data.
+EDRM is a framework that outlines the standards for the recovery and discovery of any digital data.
 This represents the conceptual view of the e-discovery process, not a literal or waterfall model.
 This model is designed to serve as guidance for assimilating and gathering electronic data during the legal process, including criminal evidence discovery.
 It consists of 9 distinctive stages that outline what eDiscovery activities should look like during an investigation.

 Stages of EDRM –